zsparal/api-documentation/source/orders/status-changes.rst

     This is only possible for payment methods that don't support captures.
 If the payment does support captures, the order line would have been in status ``authorized`` and canceling would cause it to go to status ``canceled``.

-    Note that this status is not used when you refund order lines after you have shipped them.
+    .. note:: This status is *not* used when you refund order lines after you have shipped them.
 In that case the status will stay at ``completed``.

     * The order has status ``completed`` or ``refunded``.
     * This is a final state, the order line can't transition to another state.